stanfordnlp/stanza-old/README.md

 Stanza is still in early development.
 Interfaces and code organization will probably change substantially over the next few months.
 However, you can still benefit from useful code in Stanza right now by just copy-pasting parts you need.

-- To request additional functionality, open a GitHub issue.
+- **To request or discuss additional functionality, open a GitHub issue.**
 - To contribute code, make a pull request.
-- To discuss Stanza, join our [Slack channel](https://stanfordstanza.slack.com/)
 - For targeted questions, ask on [Stanford NLP Overflow](http://nlp.stanford.edu/local/qa/) (use the `stanza` tag).
 - For our meeting notes, see this [Google Doc](https://docs.google.com/document/d/1tD0v8hNNilusNq632tYKNUn1g3Kfgu5dGNOtD9MA94Q/edit).